n4zzu/mw-api/intro.md

 # Millionware documentation
-Everything you need to know to about millionware.
+Everything you need to know to about Millionware.

 ## Scripting first steps
-Are you new to programming or millionware?
+Are you new to programming or Millionware?
 This is the place to start!

 - From scratch: [Overview](url-script-overview) | [Loading](url-script-loading)